DanyylCon/storefront_backend_project/README.md

 ## Using Postman to communicate with the app

-1. Install Postman on your local environment to communicat with app
+1. Install Postman on your local environment to communicate with app

 2. npm run start - use this command in the terminal in order to launch the app